esciencecenter-digital-skills/green-digital-skills/modules/software-development-handson/exercises_codecarbon.md

         get_distances(points, "base")
 ```
 where we use the base implementation of the Euclidean distance calculation.
 It is now
 time to run the program.

-On MacOS, CodeCarbon relies on PowerMetrics to access hardware
-power data, thus requiring root/sudo access.
-You will be prompted for your login password.
+> `Note`{style="color: darkred;"}: On MacOS, CodeCarbon relies on PowerMetrics to access hardware power data, thus requiring root/sudo access.
+You will be prompted for your login password

 The actual output of running the Python program will depend on your platform and hardware,
 but it will resemble the following (here on MacOS):